 They are the remains of the non-degraded parts of living beings found within rocks.
 The layer from which the fossil is recovered decides the age of the fossil.
 The fossils found deeper down are older compared to the ones found in the upper layers.
 They give an idea of the condition of the earth in that specific era.
-The study of fossils is called paleontology.
+The study of fossils is called palaeontology.
 Thus, fossils are called paleontological evidence.

 It explains how many organisms had the same ancestor and how many different organisms evolved as a result of natural selection or genetic drift.
 According to the natural conditions, two types of comparative anatomy were observed, namely homologous organs and analogous organs.

-- Homologous organs are those which show the similar structure in different organisms.
+Homologous organs: These organs adapt the similar structure in different organisms.
 Thus, it clearly shows a common ancestor.
 A common species gave rise to many other species.
 This type of evolution is called divergent evolution.
 For example, the limbs of human, cheetah, whale, and wings of a bat.
 They all have different functions but have a similar structure indicating a common ancestor.

-- Analogous organs are organs which have different anatomy but perform similar functions.
+Analogous organs: These organs have different anatomy but perform similar functions.
 This shows that different species evolved to adapt to a particular environment.
 This type of evolution is called convergent evolution.
 For example, the wings of different birds and bats.
 The wings of birds are formed of hollow bones and have feathers for flight whereas, bats have wings made up of cartilages and lack feathers.
 But, both serve the function of flight.

 The embryos of various species show similar structure till a certain period of gestation.
 For example, the embryos of humans, pigs, reptiles, and birds show similar embryos.
 They develop into the respective species as they grow.
 This again shows common ancestry.